 We currently have vacancies on most of our governing bodies.
 Governing bodies should include a range of skills and backgrounds, and different governing bodies may have different needs at different times.
 Many parents are naturally keen to support the school(s) their children attend, but we would encourage you also to consider volunteering at another Trust school, where your particular expertise and independent perspective might make more impact.
 As part of the Trust, all schools look to support and learn from each other, and our governors regularly collaborate.

-If you’d like to find out more about these important roles, please contact the Trust’s Governance Adviser Sophie Triffitt on email@example.com or 01904 554210.
+If you’d like to find out more about these important roles, please contact the Trust’s Governance Adviser Sophie Triffitt on firstname.lastname@example.org or 01904 554210.
 You may also find it helpful to speak to the school’s Headteacher or Chair of Governors, who can be contacted through the school.
 Full details can be found on the Trust website at www.southbanktrust.co.uk or on the school website.
-The application deadline is Monday 3 February.
 We look forward to hearing from you.

 Edwin Thomas Jill Hodges